ankushpratap95/deep_learning_resnet_model/README.md

 	- Changes of mini-batch size should impact accuracy (we use a mini-batch of 64 images).
 	- We have implemented data augmentation, dropout layers and normalization techniques for best accuracy.
     - We are running these models on 200 epochs at 0.01 learning rate.
-    - To get the plots of respective models please uncomment the specific model and run the file for desired result and outputs.

 ### Architecture